shubhamt-48/mic_hackathon/README.md

-# Microscopy Image Analysis with CLIP & Vision-Language Models
+# Unsupervised Microstructure Image Analysis and Question Answering Using CLIP and VLMs

 A hackathon project for automated microscopy technique classification and material categorization using CLIP embeddings and Vision-Language Models (VLMs).